Author Highlights

 William Norton

 William Norton is a professor in the Department of Environment and Geography at the University of Manitoba, where he teaches introductory human geography and cultural geography.
-He is also the co-author of Cultural Geography: Environments, Landscapes, and Inequalities, second edition, (2006) with a new third edition forthcoming.
+He is also the co-author of Cultural Geography: Environments, Landscapes, and Inequalities, third edition, (2014).
 His current research projects in contemporary cultural geography involve interpreting identity and place with emphasis on competing identities and contested places.

-To learn more about the new eighth edition of Human Geography, click here.
+To learn more about the new ninth edition of Human Geography, click here.

 John Steckley

-"Don't look at any other introductory sociology texts!"
+Elements of Sociology, Fourth Edition"Don't look at any other introductory sociology texts!"
 Those are the words of John Steckley when asked about the process of starting work on his most recent book.
-John is the lead author of the highly successful introductory sociology text Elements of Sociology, co-authored with Guy Kirby Letts, now out in a new third edition.
+John is the lead author of the highly successful introductory sociology text Elements of Sociology, now out in a new fourth edition.

 What makes Elements of Sociology truly unique is John's willingness to provide a personal, narrative approach to studying Canadian sociology.
 Whether he's discussing a Tim Hortons' drive-through order versus ordering from the counter, his life as a stepfather, or teenage suicide and the death of his young nephew, the material draws students in and illustrates sociological theory from a personal perspective.